-Grasp the bar with a wide pronated (overhand) grip and hang with your arms and shoulders fully extended.
+Grasp the bar with a wider-than-shoulder-width pronated (overhand) grip.

 Exhale as you pull your body up until your chin rises above the bar.

-Inhale as you lower your body until your arms and shoulders are fully extended.
+Inhale as you lower your body until your arms and shoulders are fully stretched.

 Comments and tips